Revitalising Revenue: A Strategic Activation Initiative for a Premier Luxury Fragrance Brand

 I led the initiative alongside our CRO specialist from ideation to implementation

-• I proposed a targeted activation strategy emphasising online channel enhancements that leverage data from Google Analytics and FullStory
+• Proposed a targeted activation strategy to the Senior Director emphasising online channel enhancements that leverage data from Google Analytics and FullStory

-• As an experience metric, I proposed and conducted a survey to understand the success and improvement opportunities for our first cross-functional collaboration on a regional brand scale.
+• As an experience metric, proposed and conducted a survey to understand the success and improvement opportunities for our first cross-functional collaboration on a regional brand scale.

 my approach

-• To get my S. Director’s buy-in, I capitalised in 2 of our team’s OKRs - (1) lower communication cost; and, (2) uplift cross-functional collaboration.
-Additionally, it was our S. Director’s goal to get more recognition for our team.
+1. To get stakeholder buy-in, I capitalised on 2 of our team’s OKRs - (1) Lower organisational communication cost; and, (2) Uplift cross-functional collaboration.

 The initiative exceeded expectations, delivering US $105,000 in net revenue within the quarter—a 20% uplift from baseline.